SakalAndrej/HomeDS/README.md

 This is our personal and customizable Digital Signage System.
 Our Project should help to easily and with a minimal effort create really beautiful Desktop Diashows.

-The Layouts and Designs should be easily changed through various apps.

-Our Project also includes a remote control for all devices especially for TV's.

-Displaying personal data like Weater, Youtube Feed, News Feed or whole Web Pages gets very easy and adaptive.
+The Layouts and Designs should be easily changed through our Android App and with our special remote control you can turn off/on all Devices.
+Displaying personal data like Wheater, Youtube Feeds, News Feed or whole Web Pages gets very easy and adaptive.

 # Team